tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 npm run build
 ```

-## Compile backend
+## Compile the backend

-This is where your backend application is present, it uses Scala ecosystem.
+The `backend` sub-folde is where your backend application is located.
+It uses the Scala ecosystem.
-Make sure [coursier](https://tmtsoftware.github.io/csw/apps/csinstallation.html), openjdk 11 and latest sbt version is installed in your machine.
+Make sure [coursier](https://tmtsoftware.github.io/csw/apps/csinstallation.html), OpenJDK 11 and the latest version of sbt version are installed in your machine.
 Let's compile our generated application.

 ```bash